Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-IV/2-ssl-and-https/1-why-ssl.md

 - Understood the attack surface created by running without SSL
 - Learned how Certificate Authorities and the TLS handshake establish trust
 - Compared the major SSL providers and their deployment models
-- Registered a domain name, created a Hosted Zone, and pointed it at your EC2 instance
+- Registered a domain name (or imported an existing one), created a Hosted Zone, and pointed it at your EC2 instance

-In the next lesson, we will obtain a certificate using Certbot and then walk through the AWS ACM + Application Load Balancer approach as a production-grade alternative.
+In the next lesson, we will use Certbot to obtain a free SSL certificate, wire it into our Nginx configuration, and serve our application exclusively over HTTPS.